BIGJRA/BIGJRA.github.io/reborn.md

 |Skrelp            |20 |
 |**Whiscash**      |20 |

 The other important thing we can do in Reborn City is to head on over to Onyx Ward and return the House Key to the girl here to get a *Heart Scale*.
-She is the Move Relearner and will trade us relearned moves for Heart Scales... which we have in spades via mining.
-Take advantage of this as you like, then take the boat to Apophyll.
+She is the Move Relearner and will trade us relearned moves for Heart Scales... which we have in spades thanks to mining.
+Juice up your movesets if you'd like.

+Take the Coral Ward boat to Apophyll.
 Grab Luvdisc from the PC, then head along the outer right wall of the academy to find someone who'll do an in-game trade: your Luvdisc for their **Darumaka**.

-That wraps up this part, so head all the way back through the railnet and the forest to Spinel Town and enter the Voclain Estate.
+That wraps up the sidequests, so head all the way back through the railnet and the forest to Spinel Town and enter the Voclain Estate.

 ## Rime Badge

 Enter the room towards the back to reach the gym.
 In each room, you'll have to look for something that's wrong on one of the two sides.
 It could be a misplaced or miscolored item or something thematically tied to the gym.
 Anyways, once you find this discrepancy, smash the wall immediately above.
+If you're wrong, your party will take some damage, but you can always heal.

 For each of the three puzzle rooms (so, a max of +3), you can get the following: